-For people who are motivated by getting out of pain, rather than moving toward a goal, self motivation techniques would need to intensify the perception of discomfort to get you to that point of action.
+For people who are motivated by avoiding pain, rather than moving toward a goal, self motivation techniques would need to intensify the perception of discomfort to get you to that point of action.
 Ouch!

 Does that make sense?

 For example, if you are goal oriented in the context of working out, and you are struggling with workout motivation, you need to focus on how you will look, feel and experience life with a fit, healthy body.
-In other words, you need to use your mind visualization skills to keep your GOAL image top of mind when you exercise -- or eve think about working out.
+In other words, you need to use your mind visualization skills to keep your GOAL image in the front of your mind when you exercise -- or even think about working out.

 Likewise, if you are not goal oriented in this context, how great you will look and feel at some point in the future, won't motivate you at all.
 But if you can focus on how NOT working out is ruining your life now . . .